 - Where do you want to go on holiday?
 Don’t know.

-No power, no life.
-In my last post, Facing Our Fear of the Dark, I described how I stuffed down feelings of hatred and rage at age 14 and of how I recently faced my fear of being consumed by these feelings.
-I now know I am not dark and won’t cause harm to anyone.
+I described how I stuffed down feelings of hatred and rage at age 14 and of how I later faced my fear of being consumed by these feelings.
+I now know I’m not dark and won’t cause harm to any-one.
 Not facing this fear kept me depressed and small.
 Fighting it became tiring.

 - noticeable changes taking place!